26vyshnavi/Knowledge-Distillation-/README.md

 ## Arguments

-- `--batch-size`: Batch size for training (default: 128)
+- `--batch-size`: Batch size for training
-- `--epochs`: Number of epochs to train (default: 200)
+- `--epochs`: Number of epochs to train
-- `--num-workers`: Number of workers for data loading (default: 2)
+- `--num-workers`: Number of workers for data loading
-- `--temperature`: Temperature parameter for knowledge distillation (default: 4.0)
+- `--temperature`: Temperature parameter for knowledge distillation
-- `--alpha`: Weight for soft targets in knowledge distillation loss (default: 0.1)
+- `--alpha`: Weight for soft targets in knowledge distillation loss
 - `--train-teacher`: Flag to train the teacher network

 ## Implementation Notes